Louisiana law prohibits any person from transporting an alcoholic beverage in a vehicle operated on a public highway if:

 These restrictions generally apply to all persons within the car, including the driver and passengers.

-Frozen beverages.
 Louisiana is home to unique "frozen-daiquiri shops" that sell frozen alcoholic drinks from a drive-through window.
-Possession of frozen alcohol drinks in a vehicle is permitted as long as the cup has a lid, has no straw protruding the top, and has not had any contents removed.
+Possession of frozen alcoholic drinks in a vehicle is permitted as long as the cup has a lid, has no straw protruding from the top, and has not had any contents removed.

 An open container violation is a misdemeanor in Louisiana.
 A conviction will result in a fine of up to $100 but no jail time.
 A person may be arrested for an open container violation but generally must be released (as opposed to being taken to jail) unless other circumstances exist that justify further detention.